How To Get a Private Investigator License in Nebraska

 Nebraska Private Investigator Licensing Requirements

-Private Investigator licensing in the state of Nebraska is handled by the Nebraska Secretary of State Licensing Division.
+The Nebraska Secretary of State Licensing Division handles Private Investigator licensing in Nebraska.
 To begin the process, request an application for a private detective, agency, or plainclothes investigator from the Licensing Division.

 Licensing Authority Contact Information